 Haemon: Eric, Mariah, Keaton

-Teresias: Jon, Hanna K, Nathan
+Teresias: Jon, Hanna K,

 Chorus: Madison, Amy, Rachel